karen-poon/aps360-project/README.md

 This file contains training, testing, and sample output of our regression model.

 ### processUTKFace.py
-This file resizes the image to 128x128, and splits them into training, validation, and testing folders.
+This file resizes the image to 128x128, turns them to grayscale and splits them into training, validation, and testing folders.

 #### To my lovely team members:
 To process our new dataset, do the following: